alecmev/auzom/README.md

-There was API black-box testing in the beginning, and some UI testing was planned as well, but then I had decided that they were objectively not worth the time investment, since they can barely help with security, and other issues couldn't possibly be severe enough to damage our image.
-Since the tests were dropped, 4 tournament seasons have been completed successfully, without a single problem encountered, so no regrets.
+There was API black-box testing in the beginning, and some UI testing was planned as well, but then I had decided that they were objectively not worth the time investment (the project was taking long enough as it is), since they can barely help with security, and other issues couldn't possibly be severe enough to damage our image.
+Since the tests were dropped, 4 tournament seasons have been completed successfully, without a single problem encountered.
+Maybe we were just lucky, but we'll never know.

 ##### Continuous integration